EOEPCA/eoepca-killercoda/processing/toil/intro.md

 EOEPCA provides different data processing solutions tailored to different use cases.
 In general, bulk data processing and systematic processing operations are performed using the [OGC Process API](https://ogcapi.ogc.org/processes/) interface, while interactive data processing tasks and data analytics is performed via the [OpenEO API](https://api.openeo.org/) interface.

 This is anyway not a given, and a lot will depend on the different use-cases and preferences of the user communities.
-EOEPCA allows in any case to deploy, at the same time and sharing the same infrastructure resources, both [OGC Process API](https://ogcapi.ogc.org/processes/) and [OpenEO API](https://api.openeo.org/) interafaces.
+EOEPCA allows in any case to deploy, at the same time and sharing the same infrastructure resources, both [OGC Process API](https://ogcapi.ogc.org/processes/) and [OpenEO API](https://api.openeo.org/) interfaces.

 For the OGC Process API interface, different "execution engines" are available, allowing to submit data processing jobs to different backends.
 At the time, [Argo workflows](./argo), K8S jobs (via Calrissian) or HPC jobs (via [Toil](./toil)) are supported.